git worktree manager · v0.4

 Everything git worktree add should've done.

-Nine behaviors.
+A dozen behaviors.
 Together they turn "possible" into "default".

 01